-In 2022, the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
-Information provided by this assessment indicated no potential source of contamination.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at: http://www.prodapps.dep.state.fl.us/swapp
+In 2024, the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+Information provided by this assessment indicated no potential sources of contamination.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at: https://prodapps.dep.state.fl.us/swapp